 Academic Evidence-Based Practices

-National Technical Assistance Center on Transition (NTACT) summarizes evidence-based practices that support academic learning including mnemonics (memory aids), peer assistance, self-management, technology and response prompting.
+National Technical Assistance Center on Transition: the Collaborative (NTACT:C) summarizes evidence-based practices that support academic learning including mnemonics (memory aids), peer assistance, self-management, technology and response prompting.

 Johns Hopkins University Best Evidence Encyclopedia

 Reliable, unbiased reviews of education programs for reading and math at all levels including high school, English Language Learners and struggling learners.

 What We Know About How People Learn (pdf)

 2002 issue of the California Journal of Science Education exploring, in accessible language, how children learn, learning styles and strategies that encourage students to deepen their understanding.

 This Web site helps individuals explore career opportunities to make informed employment and education choices.
 It also features user-friendly occupation and industry information, salary data, over 450 career videos, education resources, self-assessment tools, career exploration assistance and talent development resources for today's fast-paced global marketplace.

 This resource contains modules on Understanding the Workplace, Self Awareness, Exploring Careers, Goal Setting & Decision Making, Workplace Skills, Career & Education Planning, and Job Search.

 Career Guidance and Exploration

 From the National Center on Secondary Education and Transition (NCSET), this topic explores how families and professionals can support youth with disabilities through the various stages and components of preparing for, obtaining, and succeeding in employment.
 It reviews strategies and tools for understanding employment-related interests, skills, abilities, and aptitudes; outlines necessary steps for résumé or curriculum vitae preparation; and provides resources for learning about workplace accommodations.